tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-dprive-oblivious-doh.md

 A correctly encoded request has the HTTP Content-Type header "application/oblivious-dns-message", uses the HTTP POST method, and contains "targethost" and "targetpath" variables.
-The "targethost" and "targetpath" variables are used to construct the request to forward to the Target.
-The Proxy MUST validate these parameters and construct this request as follows:
+The Proxy MUST validate these parameters and construct a URI Template as follows:

 1. Let $TARGET be the "targethost" parameter from the Client's request, encoded as the concatenation of a "host" value (Section 3.2.2 of {{!RFC3986}}) and, optionally, the